 4.3.
-Using INITIALIZE/SHADOW/ERASE to Form a Shadow Set (Integrity servers and Alpha)
+Using INITIALIZE/SHADOW/ERASE to Form a Shadow Set

-On OpenVMS Integrity server systems and OpenVMS Alpha systems, you can use the DCL command INITIALIZE with the /SHADOW and /ERASE command qualifiers to initialize multiple members of a future shadow set.
+You can use the DCL command INITIALIZE with the /SHADOW and /ERASE command qualifiers to initialize multiple members of a future shadow set.
 Initializing multiple members in this way eliminates the requirement of a full copy when you later create a shadow set.